-- Raise awareness of, and access to, its services, for Aboriginal Western Australians in regional and remote locations, including through complaint clinics; and - Provide a valuable opportunity for the Office to strengthen its understanding of the issues affecting Aboriginal people.
+- Raise awareness of, and access to, its services for Aboriginal Western Australians in regional and remote locations; and - Provide a valuable opportunity for the Office to strengthen its understanding of the issues affecting Aboriginal people.

-The Office understands the importance of appropriate service delivery for Aboriginal people and people from culturally and linguistically diverse backgrounds and has identified a range of other strategies to meet their needs and overcome barriers to service delivery, including:
+The Office has also identified a range of other strategies to meet their needs and overcome barriers to service delivery, including:

-- Involvement in outreach activities in metropolitan areas to raise community awareness of, and access to, the Office's services, such as Homeless Connect in August 2013 and June 2014; - Attending adult prisons and the Banksia Hill Juvenile Detention Centre to meet with prisoners and juvenile detainees, and prisoner representative groups, to understand their specific needs and be available to take complaints.
-An Aboriginal consultant attends these meetings to assist staff to understand the issues involved and to facilitate cross cultural communication: - Providing information on our services in 15 languages on our website.
+- Involvement in outreach activities in metropolitan areas to raise community awareness of, and access to, the Office's services, such as Homeless Connect in November 2014; - Attending adult prisons and Banksia Hill Detention Centre to meet with prisoners and juvenile detainees, and prisoner representative groups, to understand their specific needs and be available to take complaints.
+An Aboriginal consultant attends these meetings to assist staff to understand the issues involved and to facilitate cross cultural communication; - Providing information on our services in 15 languages on our website.
 All publications are available in alternative formats and can be translated into other languages on request; - Promoting details for Translating and Interpreting Services on the website and in publications for people with English as a second language.
 Interpreters and translators are regularly used when resolving complaints; - Complaints can be written in the person's first language and the Office arranges translators for the incoming complaint and outgoing response and staff use interpreters, either face to face or by telephone, when discussing complaints; and - Involving Aboriginal consultants in relevant own motion investigations and as part of the Ombudsman's Advisory Panel to provide independent advice on issues and trends and contemporary professional practice within the scope of the child death and family and domestic violence fatality review functions.